Where is Grasmere?

 The stones are made of Lakeland slate and tend to be bought by people who have a fondness for Grasmere.
 It isn’t a memorial garden, more a celebration of Grasmere.
 Donors names are entered in the Book of friends displayed in St Oswald’s Church.

-It is just nice to stroll around the village.
-There are numerous cafes, art gallery and shops and National Trust Allan Bank are nearby.
-The lovely little place although it can be a bit touristy.
+There are numerous cafes, art gallery and shops in Grasmere and National Trust Allan Bank is nearby.

 The Lake District National Park celebrates 67 years this year.
 What is your favourite place in the lakes?
 Feel free to comment below.
 We love hearing from you!